gazebosim/gz-math/tutorials/angle.md

 \page angle Angle example

-This tutorial explains how to use the `Angle` class from Ignition Math library.
+This tutorial explains how to use the `Angle` class from Gazebo Math library.

 ## C++ example